seanstrom/Essays/importance-of-values.md

 prependHeader = prepend 'Header'
 ```

-Above we create some functions that are meant to be composed with file data from `readFile`.
+Above we create some functions that will be composed with file data from `readFile`.
-We start by creating the functions `append` and `prepend`, which both take in a string and return a function that takes in file data.
-We'll also create the `prependHeader` and `appendFooter` functions for convenience.
+We start by creating the functions `append` and `prepend`.
+Both of these functions in a string, and then return a function that takes in file data.
+We'll also create the `prependHeader` and `appendFooter` functions, using more partial application.
+These functions are intended to be the ones that will be composed directly with the file data.
-Now what happens when we try to compose these new functions directly with `readFile`?
+Now that we have defined our functions, what will happen when we try to compose the new functions with `readFile`?

 ```coffeescript
 file = readFile './file', (err, data) ->